qusers/qfeper/README.md

 ### How it works:

 The reference state is the first topology file.
-All atom numbers is translated to first state numbering.
+All atom numbers are translated to the first state numbering.
 Only the bond, angle, torsion, and improper will be considered that their atoms are q atoms.
-This implies that user have to choose the q atoms so that its range cover all possible perturbation.
-Subsequently, the parameters will be compared in different states and only the ones that are changing will be printed out to fep file.
+This implies that the user has to choose the q atoms so that their range covers all possible perturbations.
+Subsequently, the parameters will be compared in different states and only the ones that are changing will be printed out to the fep file.
 The procedure is different for atom types and charges.
-All of q atoms type and charge will be added to fep file (it make it easier to further manipulate the fep/EVB if needed and have no effect on final results).
-The coupling will be suggested based on presence of breaking/forming bond in a angle, torsion and improper.
-The program can handle more than two states; however, the write out format might become messy in case of more than six states.
+All of the q atoms types and charges will be added to the fep file (it makes it easier to further manipulate the fep/EVB if needed and has no effect on final results).
+The coupling will be suggested based on the presence of a breaking/forming bond in an angle, torsion and/or improper.
+The program can handle more than two states; however, the format written out might become messy in case of more than six states.

 ### How to compile:
-qfeper was compiled and tested by ifort and gfortran in linux(ubuntu).
-The compile command is as follow:
+qfeper was compiled and tested using Intel Fortran's ifort and GNU's GCC gfortran in linux(ubuntu).
+The compilation commands follow:

 ifort: